PREMIERE! Wrinkles, The Musical

 Naomi has been teaching for nearly 50 years, is a pioneer in combining social justice work with the arts, and has recently, at age 69, become an avid ballroom dance competitor.
 She lives in Chatham with her husband, David Veach, and their two French bulldogs, Isaac Bad-Boy and Inspector Clouseau.

 Wilderness Sarchild is an expressive arts therapist, poet, playwright, and grandmother of six.
 Her poems have been published in many anthologies/literary journals and she has won awards for her poetry and play writing from Veterans for Peace, Women’s International League for Peace and Freedom, and the Joe Gouveia WOMR National Poetry Competition.
-Her first book of poetry, Old Women Talking, is currently shopping for a publisher.
+Her first book of poetry, Old Women Talking, will be published by Passager Books in late autumn, 2017.

 For the past 30 years, Wilderness has been creating ensemble performances concerning women’s issues, as well as other peace and justice issues.
 Many of her pieces are created collaboratively using a combination of movement, spoken word, and music: “American Quilt I” (the underbelly of living in the USA); “American Quilt II” (racism); “No Time Not to Love: Reflections on 9/11” (peace and recovery); “Mother’s Day,” (the real meaning of that holiday); and “Women Reclaiming, Men Opening” (gender issues).
 All of those public performances involved folks who often had no performance background.

 Wilderness wrote and starred in a one-act play entitled “Slave Day,” connecting issues of sexism, anti-semitism, racism, and modern day slavery.
 She also performed in “Out of the Darkness,” an ensemble piece about breast cancer.